 You have the capability to chase your dreams.

-If you enjoyed reading this article on how much do barbers make, you should check out this one about how much do other salon owners make.
+If you enjoyed reading this article on how much barbers make, you should check out the following on how to run a successful barbershop.